mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * note that drivers with global event listeners will need to associate events with clients for executing assertions (copied from change streams spec).

-* note special consideration for drivers with global event listeners

 * require databaseName and collectionName when creating database and collection entities, respectively. also require those options in initialData, outcome, and special operations (YAML aliases may be used). remove top-level